Daniel-Shwartzman/Terraform-AWS-S3-StaticWebsite/README.md

 ### Built With
-The project is built with Terraform:
+The project is built with Terraform, HTML:

 [![Terraform][Terraform]][Terraform-url]   [![HTML5][HTML5]][HTML5-url]